 By fighting big and taking a broad approach: buying organic and biodynamic fruits and veggies, buying local pastured meat, and supporting the farms that are maintaining these precious resources, everything around us will automatically be cleaner.
 Buy from people who support this vision and your kitchen will ultimately be healthier.

 Where do you buy your chicken?
 Or maybe you raise your own?
 What do you think?
 Comment!
 I would love to keep this conversation going!

 Sources are imbedded with links throughout this article.

 Additional sources include conversations with:

 Pam Denholm – Copy Editor for Edible South Shore & South Coast – Owner of South Shore Organics

 Don Franczyk – Executive Director – Bay State Organic Certifiers

 Scott Zoback – Massachusetts Department of Public Health

-Chuck Currie of Freedom Food Farm, Raynham, MA1 Thanks friend!
+Chuck Currie of Freedom Food Farm, Raynham, MA2 Love this post!